A partial government shutdown has hit the Department of Homeland Security. Here’s what that means

 “Because we know that the majority of staff right now would be required to work, it’s likely that the impacts would be minimally felt,” said Rachel Snyderman, managing director of the economic policy program at the Bipartisan Policy Center.
 “But as the duration of the shutdown continues, that’s where you start to see some issues with staff attrition.”

-FEMA’s Disaster Relief Fund also appears to be well-funded, though monthly reports are still lagging because of the fall shutdown, according to the center.
-It estimates that the fund contained nearly $31 billion at the start of the year, and the agency typically spends $500 million to $1 billion a month — barring a major disaster.
+FEMA’s Disaster Relief Fund also appears to be well-funded, containing nearly $31 billion at the start of the year, according to the center.
+The fund should end the fiscal year with nearly $7 billion available, according to FEMA’s latest monthly report.

+Still, the Trump administration has ordered FEMA to suspend the deployment of hundreds of aid workers to disaster-torn areas around the US during the shutdown, according to sources and internal messages obtained by CNN.
+The new edict comes even though most deployments are paid for through the Disaster Relief Fund that isn’t affected by the impasse.

-DHS outlined some of the impacts on its other functions in Tuesday’s statement.
+DHS outlined in its mid-February statement that some of the impacts on its other functions in its statement.
 For instance, Coast Guard military families could have issues with housing and utilities since vendors won’t be paid for utilities, leases and base contracts.
 FEMA will be unable to process payments for non-disaster grants and certain disaster grants.

 Will the IRS or other government agencies be affected?